-Continuing Education at the University of Vermont is pleased to offer an opportunity for UVM nursing students to become licensed nursing assistants (LNAs) in an intensive, five-week summer training program offered by Fletcher-Allen Health Care.
+Continuing Education at the University of Vermont is pleased to offer an opportunity for UVM nursing students to become licensed nursing assistants (LNAs) in an intensive, five-week summer training program offered by the University of Vermont Medical Center.

 What LNAs do: LNAs provide direct patient care under the supervision of nurses.
 LNAs measure vital signs and assist patients with ambulation, bathing, and activities of daily living.
 LNAs are employed in hospitals, long-term care facilities, home health, and out-patient offices.